aakriiti2504/Kickstarter_Analysis/README.md

 ### - All Outcomes Based on Launch Date for theater(Including Live):

-This data is similar to what we created in the analysis exceptthe fact that we are showing the live outcomes in the table and chart too.
+This data is similar to what we created in the analysis except the fact that we are showing the live outcomes in the table and chart too.
 The outcomes are based on the Launch Dates converted from the timestamps.

 ![All Outcomes based on launch date for theater table](https://user-images.githubusercontent.com/23488019/139599220-7056d5c2-961e-4fd7-bcfb-167d44dfd5a7.png)